benhg/cluster-interface/README.md

 - ~~Flask app to handle web backend~~
 - ~~Web frontend~~
 - System interaction layer
-  - File Structure
+  - ~~File Structure~~
   - ~~Security~~ (V. 1 is working.
 Moving away from security for a little while.)
     -Oauth (maybe globus auth is a good place to start?)
     - Possibly a place to test stewarship model?
       - Requiring a manual override for some types of jobs
       - Small sandboxed jobs can be run without stewardship
       - Larger/size unlimited jobs must be manually approved by an admin
       - This keeps people without permission from using large amounts of compute time
-      - Register and change login page
+     - ~~Register and change login page~~
   - Execution
 - Data Staging Layer
-  - Parsing descriptions of filesystems
+  - ~~Parsing descriptions of filesystems~~
   - and generating them
   - Staging input data
     - From head node
     - From Internet
     - Over Globus (?)
   - Containerization layer
+    - Take parsed Filesystems and put them in the base of a docker container
+    - Generate command to run docker container
+    - pass docker container and command to worker node to run
+    - extract result from container and pass back to GUI/CLI/whatever and email link to download
   - Execution Layer